dblatt87/Marlin/README.md

 Second Hotend for cleaning/unclogging nozzles
 2x 50x20 filament cooling fans
 MKS-WiFi with ESP3D (Serial1)
+ESP32CAM as WebCam

 Wiring:
 TMC2209 UART TX -> PB2 (500Ohm)
 BLTouch -> PE6
 (BLTouch wired with shielded ethernet cable, prevent deploying probe while printing)

+There are still some issues, use at your own risk.

 ___________________________________________________